DanCarl857/js-generators/README.md

 ### Difficulties

-* Hosting the application on Heroku is proving difficult(#WIP: Currently fixing this).
+* Hosting the application on Heroku is proving difficult.
 * Implementing the logic for the piped sequence
+* Implementing Partial Sum Sequencer
+* Making full use of generators in the frontend
 * TDD for react

 ### Future Work